South Shore Line: Michigan City realignment and Double Track project

-West Lake Corridor
+Monon Corridor

 NICTD planned to apply for federal funding for a preliminary engineering study and environmental survey of a Hammond-to-Lowell leg in 2009.
 As of 2008, that leg had a projected price tag of $551 million.
 As of 2019, the cost has increased to $665 million.
 NICTD was awarded funding in the spring of 2020 and the line broke ground in October 2020.
-The project was originally estimated to open to revenue service in May 2025, but construction is currently expected to be finished by the end of 2025.
+The project was originally estimated to open to revenue service in May 2025, but ultimately began operation March 31, 2026.

-The new line will run through Munster to Dyer, with a possible later extension to St. John, and trains will run as shuttles between Hammond and Dyer during off-peak hours.
+The new service runs through Hammond and Munster to Dyer, with a possible later extension to St. John.
+Trains run as shuttles between Hammond and Dyer during off-peak hours, continuing to Millennium Station during peak hours.
 The alignment of the new branch leaves the old CSS&SB main immediately before the original Hammond station.
 Hence, the NICTD built the Hammond Gateway station to serve both branches, which opened in October 2024.

 Rolling stock

 Current

 A bi-level unit in service in 2009.

-A bi-level unit at Millennium Station in 2017.

 The South Shore Line operates with a fleet of 82 rail cars built between 1982 and 2009 by Nippon Sharyo.
 The fleet consists of 58 single-level self-propelled cars, 10 single-level unpowered trailers, and 14 bilevel self-propelled cars.
 The single level fleet's design shares commonalities with MARC's locomotive-hauled MARC II fleet, which were also built by Nippon Sharyo.
-An additional 26 cars are planned to be acquired, replacing those to be transferred to West Lake Corridor services.
+An additional 26 cars are planned to be acquired, replacing those to be transferred to Monon Corridor services.
 Several Highliner IIs from Metra Electric have already been acquired.
+As of 2026, the NICTD is still planning on ordering new cars to replace the 1982-built cars.